openpnp/openpnp/DetectRectlinearSymmetry.md

 ![Copy](https://user-images.githubusercontent.com/9963310/156918197-942066ff-f217-45c3-a522-b3d00fc07aa6.png)

-Then go to the part where you want to try this, and press **Specialize for ...**.
+Then go to the Part, Package where you want to try this, and press **Specialize for ...**.
+Or create a new Vision Setting for it.

 Then paste the pipeline: